Israel and the Occupied Palestinian Territory

 BACKGROUND:

 The UN Special Rapporteur on the situation of human rights in the OPT has concluded that since 7 October Israel has committed at least three of the constitutive acts of genocide in Gaza, and that statements made by high-level Israeli military and government officials are evidence of genocidal intent.
-On 29 December South Africa filed an application before the International Court of Justice (ICJ) instituting proceedings concerning alleged violations of Israel’s obligations under the Genocide Convention in relation to Palestinians in Gaza.
+The UN Special Committee to Investigate Israeli Practices Affecting the Human Rights of the Palestinian People and Other Arabs of the Occupied Territories determined that Israel’s warfare in Gaza is consistent with the characteristics of genocide.
+On 29 December 2023 South Africa filed an application before the International Court of Justice (ICJ) instituting proceedings concerning alleged violations of Israel’s obligations under the Genocide Convention in relation to Palestinians in Gaza.
 The ICJ issued legally binding provisional measures on 26 January ordering Israel to prevent the commission of all acts within Article II of the Genocide Convention, to ensure that Israeli military forces do not commit any of these acts, to prevent and punish direct and public incitement to commit genocide against Palestinians, and to provide basic services, including humanitarian aid, to address adverse conditions of life in Gaza.
+The ICJ issued additional provisional measures in March and May.

 Palestinian territory – encompassing the Gaza Strip and West Bank, including East Jerusalem – has been occupied by Israel since 1967.
-On 19 July 2024 the ICJ issued an advisory opinion detailing that Israel’s continued presence in the OPT is unlawful, asserting Israel must end its presence as rapidly as possible, immediately cease all new settlement activities and evacuate all settlers from the OPT.
-Various UN officials and investigative mechanisms have previously affirmed that Israel’s permanent occupation of Palestinian territory has no legal validity and has resulted in de facto annexation, which may amount to a war crime.
-In March 2022 the UN Special Rapporteur also reported that Israel has imposed a system of racial oppression and discrimination that satisfies the prevailing evidentiary standard for the crime of apartheid, a crime against humanity.
+On 19 July 2024 the ICJ issued an advisory opinion detailing that Israel’s continued presence in the OPT is unlawful, asserting Israel must end its presence as rapidly as possible, immediately cease all new settlement activities and evacuate all settlers.
+The UN General Assembly overwhelmingly adopted a resolution demanding Israel end this occupation within 12 months.
+The UN Special Rapporteur has determined that Israel has imposed a system of racial oppression and discrimination that satisfies the prevailing evidentiary standard for the crime of apartheid, a crime against humanity.

 RECENT DEVELOPMENTS:

-On 20 May the Chief Prosecutor of the International Criminal Court (ICC) announced the filing of applications for arrest warrants against three Hamas officials and two Israeli government officials – including Prime Minister Benjamin Netanyahu – that bear responsibility for war crimes and crimes against humanity.
+On 21 November the International Criminal Court (ICC) issued arrest warrants for two Israeli government officials – including Prime Minister Benjamin Netanyahu – and a Hamas official.
+The ICC judges determined that there are reasonable grounds to believe that these senior Israeli leaders and Hamas official bear responsibility for war crimes and crimes against humanity.

 ANALYSIS:

-Israel’s repeated use of weapons with wide area and indiscriminate effects in densely populated areas – despite overwhelming evidence that these have led to disproportionate harm to civilians and damage to civilian infrastructure – suggests a pattern of willful violation and disregard for IHL and likely amounts to war crimes.
+Israel’s repeated use of weapons with wide area and indiscriminate effects in densely populated areas suggests a pattern of willful violation and disregard for IHL and likely amounts to war crimes.
 The mass displacement of Palestinians in Gaza likely amounts to the war crime and crime against humanity of forcible transfer.

 The imposition of sieges that deprive civilians of goods essential to their survival as a punitive measure may amount to collective punishment, a violation of IHL.
 While Israel has imposed an air, sea and land blockade of Gaza since 2007, the latest siege likely amounts to intentional starvation of civilians as a method of warfare – a war crime – and may amount to a crime against humanity.
 The intentional starvation of civilians in Gaza, together with statements from Israeli officials, may amount to a constitutive act of genocide – namely deliberately inflicting on a protected group conditions of life calculated to bring about its physical destruction in whole or in part.